Within Teamwork Desk you can use reports to get a detailed look at your teams performance.

 - View overall actions taken on the tickets received from your customers.

-- Tickets Activity – View the status of the tickets, see how many tickets are active, closed, solved, or waiting on customer.
+- Tickets by Status Activity – View the status of the tickets, see how many tickets are active, closed, solved, or waiting on customer.
 This is based on the sort options selected in the upper right.

 - Busiest time of the day – Get an indication as to the busiest times of the day (when you receive the most tickets), calculated based on the time tickets arrive to your Teamwork Desk account.